juandjara/pressunto/app/routes/__info/privacy.md

 ### Configuration file

 Also, when you create a new project, apart from writing the DB, a configuration file called `pressunto.config.json` is commited and pushed to the root of selected GitHub repository.
-This file has the following content:
+Initially, this file has the following content:

 ```json
 { "collections": [], "templates": [] }